tysonmote/siri_says/README.markdown

 # Siri Says #

-Siri Says gets that Siri all up in your Ruby.
+Siri Says gets that Siri biz-nass all up in your Ruby.
 Inspired by [Remember the Milk][rtm].

     require "rubygems"
     require "siri_says"